 A vaccine reaction in your puppy is a type of allergic reaction when the body reacts—or more accurately over-reacts—to what should be an innocuous treatment.
-Reactions can be mild and last a short time, can sometimes cause long-term health problems, or even can become life threatening.
+Reactions can be mild and last a short time but can sometimes cause long-term health problems or even become life-threatening.

 Killed vaccines such as rabies and some injectable bacterial vaccines may be more likely to cause an allergic reaction than the modified live vaccines.
 That’s because of the amount of the disease material they contain and because of the adjuvants, substances designed to help stimulate an immune response.

 The group at the biggest risk for vaccine reactions is small neutered males less than 11 pounds and younger than one year who receive multiple vaccines in a single visit.

 Opinions differ, and it’s not so much the breed as the size of the dog.
 The one thing everyone agrees on is the dogs that seem to be most at risk are young male neutered dogs weighing less than 11 pounds.